kurz-schluss/esp32-keyble-ha/README.md

 - AutoConnect scans for networks in reach, just choose the one you want to connect to.
 - I recommend you to disable DHCP and give the bridge a static IP.
 - The ESP32 reboots, so you have to access it with the new given IP.
-- Follow the link and enter MQTT and KeyBLE credentials. (for direct use in home assistant use "eq3-bridge" as MQTT Topic)
+- Follow the link and enter MQTT and KeyBLE credentials.
+- IMPORTANT: for direct use in home assistant use "eq3-bridge" as MQTT Topic
+- IF YOU DO NOT HAVE KeyBLE credential you need the original QRCode in the eq3 box and a linux pc or raspberry where install via NPM command keyble package (info here https://github.com/oyooyo/keyble) and then use keyble-registeruser command.
 - After saving the credentials click on "Reset" to reboot.
 - You well be redirected to the main page of AutoConnect.
 - Click on "Home" to see the entered credentials.